Coarse Ricci curvature of hypergraphs and its generalization: Introduction

-This paper is organized as follows: In Section~\ref{sec:preliminaries}, we review fundamental properties of hypergraphs (Section~\ref{subsec:prelim-hypergraphs}), submodular hypergraph Laplacian and its resolvent (Section~\ref{subsec:prelim-laplacian}), $L^1$-Wasserstein distance (Section~\ref{subsec:prelim-wasserstein-dist}).
-In Section~\ref{subsec:review-of-LLY-graph}, we review the definition of the coarse Ricci curvature by Lin-Lu-Yau~\cite{lin2011ricci} and rephrase this definition by resolvent of graph Laplacian.
-Based on this observation, in~Section~\ref{subsec:def-of-nonlinear-KD} and Section~\ref{subsec:def-of-coarse-ricci-curvature-hypergraph}, we introduce a definition of $\lambda$-nonlinear Kantorovich difference, and (lower and upper) coarse Ricci curvature on hypergraphs.
-In Section~\ref{sec:comparison-on-graph}, we show that for graphs, our coarse Ricci curvature is equal to that of Lin-Lu-Yau.
-In Section~\ref{sec:applications}, we show applications of our coarse Ricci curvature to a bound of eigenvalues (Section~\ref{subsec:eigenvalues}), a gradient estimate for heat flow (Section~\ref{subsec:gradient-estimate}), and a Bonnet-Myers type diameter bound (Section~\ref{subsec:diameter-bound}).
-We give some calculation of our curvatures in Section~\ref{sec:examples}.
-In Appendix~\ref{sec:existenceRicci}, we give a complete proof of the coincidence between upper and lower coarse Ricci curvature for hypergaphs.
-In Appendix~\ref{sec:general-settings}, we review submodular functions (Section~\ref{subsec:submodular-functions}), submodular transformations and the submodular Laplacian (Section~\ref{subsec:submodular-transformations}) and argue about generalization our curvature notion and theorems to submodular transformations.
-We also show examples of submodular transformations such as directed graph, mutual information, directed hypergraphs etc. in Section~\ref{subsec:submodular-examples}.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:preliminaries}, we recall several notions of hypergraphs and basic properties of the submodular hypergraph Laplacian and its resolvent.
+In Subsection~\ref{subsec:prelim-wasserstein-dist}, we recall basic notions of the metric measure space.
+In Subsection~\ref{subsec:review-of-LLY-graph}, we recall the definition of Lin-Lu-Yau's coarse Ricci curvature on usual graphs \cite{lin2011ricci}.
+In Subsection \ref{rephrase Lin-Lu-Yau's coarse Ricci}, we explain the difficulty of extending Lin-Lu-Yau's coarse Ricci curvature on graphs to hypergraphs and our idea to overcome it.
+In Section \ref{sec:def-of-curvature-hypergraphs}, we introduce the definitions of nonlinear Kantorovich difference and our coarse Ricci curvature on hypergraphs and prove their properties.
+In Section~\ref{sec:comparison-on-graph}, we show that in the case of usual graphs, our Ricci curvature is equal to Lin-Lu-Yau's.
+In Section~\ref{sec:applications}, as connections of our curvature with analytic and geometric properties of hypergraphs, we prove a bound of eigenvalues of the Laplacian, a gradient estimate for the heat flow, and a Bonnet-Myers type diameter bound.
+In Section ~\ref{sec:examples}, we give several examples of our curvature.
+As the reader seen, strict calculation of curvature for large networks is not easy.
+However, approximate solutions can be computed as follows.
+In this paper, the curvature is defined as a limit of the supremum of the differences of values of the resolvent for the hypergraph Laplacian.
+The resolvent itself is a personalized PageRank on a hypergraph, as expressed in equation (3) of Section~3.3 in~\cite{takai2020hypergraph}.
+Using the heat method in~\cite{takai2020hypergraph}, an approximate calculation is possible in a short time.
+To calculate an approximated curvature, we also need to calculate a limit of the supremum by running the $1$-Lipschitz function, but this can also be done as a coarse approximation.
+(It may also be possible to compute the approximation using methods such as design of experiments or Bayesian optimization.)
+In Section ~\ref{sec:existenceRicci}, we give a proof of existence of our coarse Ricci curvature for general hypergraphs via linear programming.
+In Section~\ref{sec:general-settings}, we review submodular transformations and the submodular Laplacian and give a sufficient condition for a submodular transformation to be able to generalize our curvature notion and theorems to submodular transformations.
+We show examples of submodular transformations such as directed (hyper)graphs, mutual information etc. in Subsection~\ref{subsec:submodular-examples}.